staking4all/Avail-Monitoring/README.md

 The purpose of this repo is to assist validators or inidividuals who are running Avail Nodes that is part of the Polygon ecosystem

-In order to use this you need Avail node already running.
-If your Avail node is running fine you will be able to see the metric endpoints when you execute
+In order to use this you need an Avail node already running.
+If your Avail node is running fine you will be able to see the metric endpoints when you execute the below
 ```
 curl localhost:9615/metrics
 ```